wp-plugins/flyzoo/readme.txt

 1. Visit your website, locate the chat widget at the bottom of the page
 2. Click on MENU
 3. Click on "Log in or Sign up" and enter the e-mail and password you used to join Flyzoo

+The main button will turn from the "Leave a message" to the "We are online" mode!

 = Is that a free live chat? =